-- .
-There has been a request for a welfare break. - The welfare break allows you time for reflection on your actions, and allows the Curriculum Manager time to carry out fact find regarding. the situation. - The welfare break will be either 2 days or 5 days depending on whether you are a mainstream student or have an EHCP.
+- There has been a request for a welfare break. - A Welfare Break supports students to take a break from the situation and gives the Curriculum Manager time to conduct a 'fact find' - The welfare break will be either 2 days or 5 days depending on whether you are a mainstream student or have an EHCP.